-- RIIL shall schedule and administer one unified State Cheerleading Championship.
+- RIIL shall schedule and administer the following Cheerleading Championships.

 - A Co-Ed varsity team is any team with one or more males on the team.
 If there is only one Co-Ed varsity team, the team will compete in its respective division (based on female enrollment at the school.)
 No student shall be denied in any implied or explicit manner the opportunity to participate on the cheerleading team because of his/her gender.